RMITLibrary/easy_cite/markdown/apa7thed.md

 <!-- first accordion item -->
 ###### start-subtype-content

-**Important: This is a guide only**.
-To avoid losing marks:
+**Important: This is a guide only.** To avoid losing marks:

-- Confirm the referencing requirements of your school with your lecturer, and Use the <a href="https://rmit.primo.exlibrisgroup.com/permalink/61RMIT_INST/1adn3cm/alma9921781610801341" target="_blank">American Psychological Association.
-(2020).
-Publication manual of the American Psychological Association (7<sup>th</sup> ed.)</a> (opens in a new tab). to clarify referencing rules or if you need more examples.
-This guide is based on this publication.
+- Confirm the referencing requirements for your course with your lecturer.
+- To clarify referencing rules or if you need more examples, refer to the following publication that this guide is based on; American Psychological Association.
+(2020). <a href="https://rmit.primo.exlibrisgroup.com/permalink/61RMIT_INST/1adn3cm/alma9921781610801341" target="_blank">*Publication manual of the American Psychological Association* (7<sup>th</sup> ed.).</a>
-APA is an **author-date** referencing style.
-You need to follow this style when acknowledging your information sources.
+- APA 7<sup>th</sup> ed. is an **author-date** referencing style which requires all references to be cited in-text and in a reference list.

-- APA style requires that all references in a document are to be cited in-text, and that all in-text citations are compiled in a reference list at the end of the document. **In-text citations** appear within the body of the document and include details such as author(s) family name, year of publication, and page number(s) (if applicable).
-The **reference list** must provide full details of all in-text citations, and be arranged alphabetically by author.
+- **In-text references** appear within the body of the document and include details such as author(s) family name, year of publication, and page number(s) (if applicable).
+- A **reference list** provides the full bibliographic details of all in-text references and is arranged alphabetically by author at the end of the document.
+- Refer to the <a href="https://apastyle.apa.org/style-grammar-guidelines/references" target="_blank">*Style and Grammar Guidelines*</a> page (opens in a new tab) on the <a href="https://apastyle.apa.org/" target="_blank">*APA Style website*</a> for updates to the APA style and additional referencing examples.

 ###### end-subtype-content